A-Nitram/Jaxxa-Rimworld/README.md

 http://www.nexusmods.com/rimworld/mods/62/?

 View the Readme document (including changelog) online at GitHub for the correct formatting and most recent document updates:
-GitHub is a source only release, if you want to run the binaries please fet them from nexus or mediafire (links on the forum thread). https://github.com/jaxxa/RimWorld-Enhanced-Defence
+GitHub is a source only release, if you want to run the binaries please get them from nexus or mediafire (links on the forum thread). https://github.com/jaxxa/RimWorld-Enhanced-Defence

 Also check the GitHub wiki for more detailed information about the individual Modules: